 If you require further information or wish to discuss these issues, please do not hesitate to contact us.

 Steve Smith is a Restructuring & Insolvency partner at Mercer & Hole.
-The views given in this blog are personal to the author, if you would like to discuss the contents of this post with Steve you can call him on 01727 869141 or email at email@example.com.
+The views given in this blog are personal to the author, if you would like to discuss the contents of this post with Steve you can call or email him.